jatkinson1000/rse-skills-workshop/JOSE_paper/paper.md

 (reading from a dataset, processing, and plotting).
-The course was originally designed to be taught to geoscientists, and then at a climate science summer school, and we wanted participants to be focussed on the changes to the code rather than worrying about the application or semantics.
+The course was originally designed to be taught to geoscientists, and then at a climate science summer school, and we wanted participants to be focussed on the changes to the code rather than worrying about the domain application or semantics.

 Exercises roughly match the slide sections above:

 - 01: Baseline code to examine, install dependencies, and run.\
-  Users can familiarise themselves with what the code does, see why listing dependencies with a quick setup is useful, and make early observations about how the code is difficult to understand/use.
+  Users set up an environment and familiarise themselves with what the code does.
+  They see why listing dependencies with a setup is useful, and make early observations about how the code is difficult to understand/use.
 - 02: Apply a formatter to standardise code.\
-  We use the black python formatter [@LangaBlack]
+  We introduce formatting through the black python formatter [@LangaBlack] to standardise code appearance and improve readability.
-- 03: Improve code clarity with naming and source changes.
+- 03: Improve code clarity with naming and source changes.\
+  Users work through the code to find instances where they feel naming can improve clarity.
-- 04: Linting and static analysis of code.
+- 04: Linting and static analysis of code.\
+  We introduce static analysis and linting through Pylint [@Pylint_contributors_Pylint] to catch errors and points for improvement.
-- 05: Writing docstrings and best use of comments.
+- 05: Writing docstrings and best use of comments.\
+  Users work through the code adding or improving docstrings.
-- 06: General techniques for better code (magic numbers, string formatting).
+- 06: General techniques for better code (magic numbers, string formatting).\
+  Users work through the code to remove magic numbers and hard-coded values, and address other issues.
-- 00: The end point of the workshop - an improved version of the code in exercise 01.
+- 00: The end point of the workshop\
+  This is provided as an example of an improved version of the code in exercise 01 that users can compare their work to.

-Each exercises builds upon the results of the previous one, allowing participants to apply what they are learning in a continuous fashion to a code.
+Each exercises builds upon the results of the previous one, allowing participants to apply what they are learning in a continuous fashion to a cod`e.
 However, each exercise has a dedicated subdirectory meaning that success in a previous exercise is not a pre-requisite for continuing to the next one.
 Two additional benefits to this approach are that the starting point for a subsequent